Cincinnati Hospital Negligence and Medical Malpractice Attorney Reviewing Ohio Hospital Medication Errors and pharmacy malpractice

 The WHO initiative calls on countries to take early action to address key factors, including carefully monitoring medicines with a high risk of harm if used improperly, monitoring patients who take multiple medications, and patients going through transitions of care.
 The WHO aims to make improvements in each stage of the medication use process including prescribing, dispensing, administering, monitoring and use.

-Preventing Prescription Malpractice
+Prescription Malpractice Lawsuits

 Better Communication: Certain recommendations have been made by multiple medical organizations to alleviate the risk of hospital medication errors.
 The primary focus is on improving communication between health care providers.
 While this seems simple, the medical system continues to struggle with consistent and reliable communication and patients continue to be affected adversely.